 The following are the most common symptoms of urinary incontinence.
 However, each individual may experience symptoms differently.
 Symptoms may include:

-- Abnormality, such as stroke, spinal cord injury, or multiple sclerosis that interferes with urination
+- abnormality such as stroke, spinal cord injury, multiple sclerosis

 How is urinary incontinence diagnosed?

-For people with urinary incontinence, it is important to consult a health care provider for a complete physical examination that focuses on the urinary and nervous systems, reproductive organs, and urine samples.
-In many cases, patients will then be referred to a urologist, a doctor who specializes in diseases of the urinary tract.
+For people with urinary incontinence, it is important to consult a physician for a complete physical examination that focuses on the urinary and nervous systems, reproductive organs, and urine samples.
+In many cases, patients will then be referred to a urologist, a physician who specializes in diseases of the urinary tract.

 Treatment may include:

-- Diet modifications (i.e., eliminating caffeine in coffee, soda, and tea, and/or eliminating alcohol)
+- diet modifications (including eliminating caffeine in coffee, soda, and tea, and/or eliminating alcohol)

-Specifically designed absorbent underclothing, which is no more bulky than normal underwear and can be worn easily under everyday clothing, is available.
+Specifically designed absorbent underclothing is available - which is no more bulky than normal underwear and can be worn easily under everyday clothing.
 Also, incontinence may be managed by inserting a catheter into the urethra and collecting the urine into a container.
-Consult your doctor with your questions regarding the management and treatment of urinary incontinence.
+Consult your physician with your questions regarding the management and treatment of urinary incontinence.